AS SEEN ON

 Holding Costs While Selling

-Holding costs are the costs of owning the property while it is being sold.
-If a house takes several months to sell, these costs can add up.
+Holding costs are the ongoing expenses of owning a property while it is on the market.
+If your house takes several months to sell, these costs can significantly reduce the amount you ultimately receive at closing.

 Holding costs may include: